AbuBakr-S/project-1/README.md

 I started by generating random grid position numbers which I later used as indexes for the placed mines.
 This required the following conditions:
 * Ensure that a mine does not already exist at the given random index to avoid duplication
-* Ensure that the first flipped tile of the game is a safe tile by avoiding the `currentTileIndex` to avoid an immidiate *Game Over* condition
+* Ensure that the first flipped tile of the game is a safe tile by avoiding the `currentTileIndex` to avoid an immediate *Game Over* condition
 * Ensure that a mine is not placed on a tile surrounding the first flipped tile to keep the area clear

 *Generate mines*